-- A The student has an extensive knowledge and understanding of the content and can readily apply this knowledge.
-In addition, the student has achieved a very high level of competence in the processes and skills and can apply these skills to new situations. - B The student has a thorough knowledge and understanding of the content and a high level of competence in the processes and skills.
-In addition, the student is able to apply this knowledge and these skills to most situations. - C The student has a sound knowledge and understanding of the main areas of content and has achieved an adequate level of competence in the processes and skills. - D The student has a basic knowledge and understanding of the content and has achieved a limited level of competence in the processes and skills. - E The student has an elementary knowledge and understanding in few areas of the content and has achieved very limited competence in some of the processes and skills.
+A-The student has an extensive knowledge and understanding of the content and can readily apply this knowledge.
+In addition, the student has achieved a very high level of competence in the processes and skills and can apply these skills to new situations.

+C-The student has a sound knowledge and understanding of the main areas of content and has achieved an adequate level of competence in the processes and skills.

+D-The student has a basic knowledge and understanding of the content and has achieved a limited level of competence in the processes and skills.

+E-The student has an elementary knowledge and understanding in few areas of the content and has achieved very limited competence in some of the processes and skills.

-Year 7 Course Assessment - 2023 Subject: English
+Year 8 Course Assessment - 2023 Subject: English